apaleslimghost/Enviante/readme.md

 Create a new store with an initial state.
 Returns a function to connect to the store.

-`connect(receiver)`
+`connect(receiver: ({subscribe, dispatch, unsubscribe, meta}))`
 ---

 Sets up a connection from the store via the receiver.
-The function is called with the arguments `subscribe`, `dispatch`, and `unsubscribe`.
+The function is called an object containing keys `subscribe`, `dispatch`, `unsubscribe`, and `meta`.
 Call `subscribe` to register a subscription to part of the state: when the state changes, the receiver is called again.
 Call `dispatch` to change part of the state and notify subscribers.
-Call `unsubscribe` to remove subscriptions.
+Call `unsubscribe` to remove subscriptions. `meta` is information passed along with a `dispatch`, see [below](#dispatchstate-path-updater).

 The receiver is called once, immediately.
 It will only be called again if you `subscribe` to any state.
 If you don't call `subscribe`, it's safe to register event handlers etc. in here.